pb33f/libopenapi/README.md

 ### Dropping down from the high-level API to the low-level one

 This example shows how after loading an OpenAPI spec into a document, navigating to an Operation is pretty simple.
-It then shows how to _drop-down_ to the low-level API and query the line and start column of the RequestBody description.
+It then shows how to _drop-down_ (using `GoLow())` to the low-level API and query the line and start column of the RequestBody description.

 ```go
 // load an OpenAPI 3 specification from bytes